 Uni resources

-I'm currently studying a Bachelor of Science part-time at The University of Melbourne.
-This page holds a collection of resources I've found useful in my classes so far.
+I'm currently studying a Bachelor of Science part-time at The University of Melbourne, majoring in maths and statistics with lots of computing electives.
+This page holds a collection of resources I've found useful in my subjects so far.
 Most of these were not recommended or prescribed by my lecturers, but happened to be really helpful as extra resources.

 Grokking Algorithms by Aditya Y. Bhargava was really useful when I took my second algorithms subject.
 I found it helped a lot with understanding graph algorithms and the knapsack problem.